 - Time Commitment: Preparing for the CFA exams demands considerable time and effort.
 On average, candidates spend 300-400 hours preparing for each level.
 The combination of long hours and complex material makes it a tough challenge for many candidates.

-- Low Pass Rates: Historically, the CFA pass percentage has been relatively low.
-For instance, the Level I pass percentage often hovers around 40% to 45%, while Level II and Level III pass rates are typically lower.
-This is indicative of the exam’s difficulty and the level of competition among candidates.
+- Low Pass Rates: The CFA pass percentage has historically been relatively low.
+For instance, the Level I pass percentage often hovers around 40% to 45%, while Level II and III pass rates are typically lower.
+This indicates the exam’s difficulty and the level of competition among candidates.

 CFA Eligibility Criteria